Click on icon to access free audio version of this article. Check out the entire AARP on Audible Collection.

 If you haven’t bought insurance

-As far as buying travel insurance now for a planned trip to China that you may cancel because of the coronavirus outbreak, you may be out of luck unless you opt for a CFAR policy.
+As far as buying travel insurance now that you can use in canceling a trip because of the coronavirus outbreak, you may be out of luck unless you opt for a CFAR policy.
 The insurance industry considers the coronavirus, or 2019-nCoV, a “known” event, as of Jan.
-22. Just as you can't purchase insurance that would cover a trip disruption caused by an already named hurricane, once a virus is known, its presence is no longer an unforeseen event and there's no related coverage.
-Generali Global Assistance announced today that it will no longer write insurance to cover travelers to China for losses (illnesses) related to the coronavirus outbreak.
+22. Just as you can’t purchase insurance that would cover a trip disruption caused by an already named hurricane, once a virus is known, its presence is no longer an unforeseen event and there’s no related coverage.

 “If you bought before it became a known event and you get sick, you will be covered,” Romberg notes.